 Located in the picturesque Union Territory of Diu, Naida Caves that is just outside the city wall of the Diu Fort is a bit of a geological conundrum.
 No one seems to have a clear idea about the origin of the caves.
-Locals say that sections of this impressive rock formation was broken by the Portuguese who ruled over Diu for the construction of the Diu Fort.
+Locals say that sections of this impressive rock formation were broken by the Portuguese who ruled over Diu for the construction of the Diu Fort.
 The elements of nature have probably defined the irregular shape of the caves and tunnels thereon.

-But, it is this air of mystery and a certain eerie feeling that makes this labyrinth mesmerizing and a photographer’s delight with steps appearing from nowhere leading to nowhere almost everywhere, brilliant sunbeams casting an abstract composition of light and shadow, roots coming out of fissures and stunning shades of rock.
+But it is this air of mystery and a certain eerie feeling that makes this labyrinth mesmerizing and a photographer’s delight with steps appearing from nowhere leading to nowhere almost everywhere, brilliant sunbeams casting an abstract composition of light and shadow, roots coming out of fissures and stunning shades of rock.

 The natural skylights are in my view the most captivating and somehow, this place appears ageless, timeless and is an absolutely gorgeous example of nature’s evolution through the changing times.